 | TSB | Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption. |

-The lawyers that we work with handle Chard lease extensions and help protect your position.
+The conveyancing solicitors that we work with procure Chard lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
-The conveyancer we work with provide it.
+The conveyancing solicitor we work with provide it.

-Following lengthy correspondence with the freeholder of her studio flat in Chard, Erin commenced the lease extension process as the eighty year threshold was rapidly nearing.
-The legal work was finalised in May 2008.
-The landlord’s costs were kept to an absolute minimum.
+Off the back of unsuccessful correspondence with the freeholder of her garden apartment in Chard, Ashleigh started the lease extension process just as the lease was coming close to the critical 80-year deadline.
+The legal work was finalised in January 2011.
+The landlord’s charges were kept to an absolute minimum.